Asia slips after U.S.-China trade talks end without progress, Powell eyed

 In immediate focus was the speech by the Fed's Powell to be given later on Friday at the Jackson Hole, Wyoming, meeting of central bankers.

-Where Powell stands on the pace of interest rate hikes will be scrutinised after minutes from the Fed's most recent policy meeting indicated the central bank would tighten monetary policy soon.
+Where Powell stands on the pace of interest rate hikes will be scrutinized after minutes from the Fed's most recent policy meeting indicated the central bank would tighten monetary policy soon.

 "For equities, the key point will be whether Powell indicates that the Fed is poised to hike rates two more times this year.
 That would fall in line with expectations and not cause much of a stir," said Soichiro Monji, senior economist at Daiwa SB Investments in Tokyo.